 The spraybar nozzles used shall be appropriate for each spray run and shall comply with the Queensland Sprayer Certificate for the sprayer.
+Substitution with other nozzle types and sizes is not permitted.
 Witness Point 5

 Any nozzles that are damaged or become unduly worn or defective shall be replaced by new nozzles of the same type and size.
 A sufficient number of nozzles for this purpose shall be available on site at all times.